Reni Santoni: Career

-Santoni's first significant film role was an uncredited appearance in the 1964 film The Pawnbroker (starring Rod Steiger), in which he played a junkie trying to sell a radio to the title character (using anti-Semitic slurs to no effect).
+Santoni's first significant film role was an uncredited appearance in the 1964 film The Pawnbroker (starring Rod Steiger), in which he played a junkie trying to sell a radio to the title character (using antisemitic slurs to no effect).
 His first leading role was as a young actor in Enter Laughing.
 He was cast into the role of delivery boy David Kolowitz after being scouted by Carl Reiner; the film was a semi-autobiographical story about the latter.
 Santoni went on to play Inspector "Chico" González in the 1971 film Dirty Harry.
 His character, who is a newcomer detective and college graduate in sociology, was initially dismissed by the title character as "a college boy".
 He ultimately uttered the memorable phrase, "No wonder they call him Dirty Harry; [he] always gets the shit end of the stick".

 Santoni again collaborated with Reiner in the comedic homage to film noir Dead Men Don't Wear Plaid (1982).
 His other film roles during this decade included juvenile correction facility officer Ramon Herrera in Bad Boys (1983), as well as Detective Tony Gonzales in the action film Cobra (1986) opposite Sylvester Stallone.
 He featured in the short-lived series Sanchez of Bel Air and Manimal, in which he played Nick Rivera.
 He was described by Tracy Newman as having a completely different personality from the characters he played, which were most frequently cops, crime lords, or judges.
 She noted his reputation among friends as being "the funniest guy in the room".

 Santoni made guest appearances on television shows such as Barnaby Jones, Lou Grant, Hawaii Five-O, Hardcastle and McCormick, Hill Street Blues, The Odd Couple and Midnight Caller.
 In 1973, Santoni played a junior partner on Owen Marshall: Counselor at Law.
 His most notable later role was as Poppie, the bombastic, antiabortion, neurotic, and very unhygienic restaurateur in Seinfeld.